A fundamental differential system of Riemannian geometry: The Euler-Lagrange differential systems

-We work with the tautological vector field in the class of constant sectional curvature metrics since, even in this case and by choosing any constant Lagrangian $n$-form $\Lambda$ from the Griffiths differential system, we rarely seem able to decide if it admits non-trivial infinitesimal symmetries.
+One considers the tautological horizontal vector field in the class of constant sectional curvature metrics, since, even in such case and choosing any \textit{constant} Lagrangian $n$-form $\Lambda$ from the differential system $\calI_n$, it is barely decidable if it admits non-trivial infinitesimal symmetries.